antitoxic/antitoxic.github.com/_posts/2013-08-16-command-line-fructose-the-sugar-that-is-good-for-you.md

 > You're coverd in code and it's not easy, but you're building a better world.

-Add this to your login with by adding:
+Add this to your login by adding:

 ```
 echo -e "\e[00;33m"